 The major focus of Honors POE is the design process and its application.
 Through hands-on projects, students apply engineering standards and document their work.
 Students use industry standard 3D modeling software to help them design solutions to solve proposed problems, document their work using an engineer's notebook, and communicate solutions to peers and members of the professional community.
+This course meets the 3rd year requirement of lab science.

-HONORS COMPUTER INTEGRATED MANUFACTURING (CIM) PLTW (Y) #053
+HONORS COMPUTER INTEGRATED MANUFACTURING (CIM) PLTW (Y) #0537